How To Introduce Your Children To ArabicOctober 29, 2019 2023-08-11 12:39

 Arabic is a cornerstone of the Islamic faith.
-It is the tongue in which the Quran was revealed to the prophet Muhammad.
+This doesn’t mean other languages aren’t important or not expressive in their own right.
+But Arabic holds a special place in the hearts and minds of Muslims because it is the tongue in which the Quran was revealed to Prophet Muhammadﷺ as well as the language he instructed and communicated the sunnah through.
 As such, it is the only language in which the Quran can be fully experienced.
-For centuries, Muslims grew up speaking Arabic as their native language.
-This allowed them to read, write, and understand the Classical Arabic in which the Quran is presented.
-Today, however, this is not the case.
-Mass immigration and widespread conversion have resulted in Islam spreading across the Western world.
-While this is undoubtedly a positive for the religion, it means many second and third-generation Muslims are growing up speaking a language other than Arabic.
+For centuries, most Muslims grew up speaking Arabic as their native language.
+This allowed them to read, write, and understand the classical Arabic in which the Quran was revealed.
+This is not the case anymore.
+The collapse of the Muslims as a world force (though its power was waning for some time) more than a century ago meant the language too was demoted from the world scene.
+Mass immigration and widespread conversion have resulted in Islam spreading across the Western world where Arabic is not widely spoken.
+While this is undoubtedly a positive for the religion, it means many second and third-generation Muslims are growing up speaking a language other than Arabic and far removed from it.
 As a result, Arabic-speaking parents are experiencing difficulties introducing the language to their children.
-While it is certainly a challenge to get a young child to speak Arabic when they are used to speaking English, French, or another Western tongue, it is not impossible.
-In this article, we'll be discussing some of the most effective ways to help your children understand Colloquial, Classical, and Modern Standard Arabic.
+While it is certainly a challenge to get a young child to speak Arabic when they are used to speaking English, French, or another tongue, it is not impossible.
+In this article, we’ll be discussing some of the most effective ways to help your children understand colloquial, classical, and modern standard Arabic.

 Many who are fluent in Arabic do not speak it as their first language.
 Even native Arabic speakers may find themselves primarily speaking a different language if they live in the Western world.
 We have often heard stories of people who grew up speaking Arabic becoming so used to speaking English that they do so even in their own home.